The White House

-My family and I send our warmest wishes to all celebrating the sacred festival of Passover.
+My family and I send our warmest wishes to all those celebrating the sacred festival of Passover.

-As Jewish families gather across America to enjoy the magnificent and hard-earned gift of freedom, let us all be thankful for the gifts that have been bestowed upon us.
-And at the same time, let us also work to alleviate the suffering, poverty, and hunger of those who are not yet free.
+As Jewish families gather for this joyous celebration of freedom, let us all be thankful for the gifts that have been bestowed upon us, and let us work to alleviate the suffering, poverty, injustice, and hunger of those who are not yet free.
+Chag Sameach.